gwalkey/SSAS_DW_Logins/Project_Code/1_On_Central_Server/03_Powershell_Files/setup.md

 </pre>

 <h2>XEvents_Loader.ps1</h2>
-Performs the loading of the Extended Event Session XEL files into the Trace_Load SQL table
+Performs the loading of the Extended Event Session XEL files into the Trace_Load SQL table<br><br>

 * Alter the version-specific paths of the Extended Events DLLs:
 <pre>